ETS-Android3/brein-api-library-android/README.md

          .setFirstName("User")
          .setLastName("Anyhere");

-// invoke an activity noting that the user has logged in Breinify.activity(breinUser,
+// invoke an activity that the user has logged in Breinify.activity(breinUser,
          BreinActivityType.LOGIN,
          BreinCategoryType.HOME,